HugoDaniel/hugodaniel.com/content/posts/2020-12-15-using-just-an-index-to-develop-a-web-app.md

 ## A common structure for most apps

-The common structure I plan to follow for is something like this:
+The common structure I plan to follow is something like this:

 ```html
 <head>